mel-hsw/cryptoproject-final/docs/w7_DEMO_PREP.md

 - Services starting: kafka, mlflow, api, ingest, featurizer, prediction-consumer, prometheus, grafana
 - Wait 30-60 seconds for services to be healthy

-**Narration:**
-> "This one command starts 11 services: Kafka for streaming, MLflow for model tracking, our FastAPI prediction service, the full data pipeline including live Coinbase ingestion, feature computation, and monitoring with Prometheus and Grafana."

 ---